 Tips for writing your application essay

 Depending on where you apply, your college essay can be important.
-The National Association for College Admission Counseling’s 2014 State of College Admission survey revealed colleges ranked the essay as the fifth-most important factor in the application process, after grades, curriculum and related test-scores.
+The National Association for College Admission Counseling’s 2014 State of College Admission survey revealed colleges ranked the essay as the 5th most-important factor in the application process, after grades, curriculum and related test-scores.
 Recommendations, extracurricular activities, class rank and interviews were further down the list.
-Start writing your essay early.
+It’s advised to start writing your essay early.

-Some general tips for writing your university application essay include:
+Some general tips for writing your application essay include:

-- Share something new: If your essay is going to repeat what’s already outlined in other parts of your application, choose a different topic. use this opportunity to expand your depth and breadth of interests and experiences.
+- Share something new – if your essay is going to repeat what’s already outlined in other parts of your application, choose a different topic; use this opportunity to expand your depth and breadth of interests/experiences.

 Documents required to study abroad

-When sending in university application materials, it’s important that expat students include all necessary documentation such as transcripts and school profiles.
-Families should work together with the student’s college counsellor to ensure that all paperwork is completed and sent by required deadlines.
+When sending in application materials it’s important that expat students include all necessary documentation such as transcripts and school profiles.
+Families should work together with the student’s college counselor.
+This way, they’ll ensure that all paperwork is done by their deadlines.

-Remember, all students have the same deadlines, regardless from which country they’re mailing their university application materials.
+Remember, all students have the same deadlines, regardless from which country they’re mailing their application materials.

-“Universities need the official transcripts sent directly from the original institution.
-Did you you attend multiple high schools?
-That means contacting all of your previous schools so they can send transcripts to the university directly,” says Aaron.
+“Universities need the official transcripts sent directly from the original institution; if there have been multiple high schools that may mean contacting the previous institutions to request that a document be sent directly to the university,” says Andersen.
 “Be sure to start the application as early as possible so that documents can be processed on both ends.”

 Get help during the application process

-It’s also important to develop open lines of communication with an admission representative from the university using e-mail or Skype.
-This relationship can, and should, start well before you actually submit a university application.
+It’s also important to develop open lines of communication with an admission representative from the university using email or Skype.
+This relationship can, and should, start well before a student actually submits an application.

-“I always encourage applicants to keep in touch with me throughout the application process.
-Admission committees don’t need to be nameless or faceless groups,” says Joan.
-“Students have access to an admission counsellor who will assist and advocate for them in the admission process; it’s okay to contact your admission counsellor with any questions.”
+“I always encourage applicants to keep in touch with me throughout the application process; admission committees don’t need to be nameless or faceless groups,” says Jaffe.
+“Students have access to an admission counselor who will assist and advocate for them in the admission process and it’s okay to contact your admission counselor with any questions.”

-As the your university application deadlines approach, remember to highlight your strengths on your applications; being a global nomad should be at the top of your list.
+As the college admission season approaches remember to highlight your strengths on your applications – being a global nomad should be at the top of your list.